Sparse Lerner operators in infinite dimensions: Preliminary results and notations

-The standard proof of Lemma 8.5.1, in \cite{Gra14}, can be easily be adapted to prove this version of the lemma, thus we omit the proof. \\ \\ Now in order to satisfy the hypothesis of the lemma \ref{gencotlar}, we necessarily need to establish boundedness of the $T_{n}$'s, uniformly in $n\in \mathbb{Z}$, which accounts for the case $m=n$ in the hypothesis (\ref{Cotest}).
+Now in order to satisfy the hypothesis of the lemma \thref{gencotlar}, we necessarily need to establish boundedness of the $T_{n}$'s, uniformly in $n\in \mathbb{Z}$, which accounts for the diagonal case $m=n$ in the hypothesis \eqref{Cotest}.
 Since $\mathcal{J}^{n}$ is a disjoint collection, it suffices to find a uniform bound for the individual terms of $T_{n}$.
-Indeed, this task is captured by the following lemma.
+This task is captured by the following lemma.